 Visit the Shownotes page for more information about topics covered and references made in this episode.

 October 22, 2018

-In this episode, I’m talking to Hilarie Bninski.
-Hilarie lives in Portland, Oregon, by way of Connecticut, then Washington D.C., then Washington State.
-Hilarie was a part of the Jesuit Volunteer Corps Northwest for two years, working at a crisis nursery and then a domestic violence shelter while living in an intentional community with other volunteers and practicing the JVC Northwest values of spirituality, simple living, social justice, community and ecological justice.
-During our conversation, Hilarie talks about the intersection of spirituality and service and describes her month-long pilgrimage along the Camino de Santiago.
+For two years, Hilarie Bninski lived in an intentional community as part of the Jesuit Volunteer Corps Northwest, while she worked at a crisis nursery and then a domestic violence shelter.
+She and her housemates practiced the JVC Northwest values of spirituality, simple living, social justice, community and ecological justice.
+During our conversation, Hilarie talks about what she learned from intentional living, the intersection of spirituality and service, and describes her month-long pilgrimage along the Camino de Santiago.

 You can learn more about the topics covered and references made in this episode by visiting the Shownotes page.

 Poet Marina Carreira and I talk about her new full-length collection of poetry, Save the Bathwater (Get Fresh Books LLC, 2018), a book that draws from her experiences growing up in a Luso-American immigrant family in the Ironbound neighborhood of Newark, New Jersey.
 Marina describes the immigrant experience of "existing in two places at once," and she brings honesty and tenderness to this portrait of a family that is raw, real and pulsing with life.
 Ultimately, she shows how love and forgiveness have shaped her relationship to her family, her culture, her own layered identities, and her work as an artist bent on justice.

 For more information about the episode and Marina, visit the Shownotes page.